-Enhancing Fire Protection at a Canadian Paper Pulp Mill with Xylem Solution
+Xylem's Comprehensive Fire Protection Solution for Canadian Paper Pulp Mill

-Valued at USD519 billion in 2019, the pulp and paper market is expected to reach USD680 billion by 20271.
-As this rapid growth continues, plant operators are doubling down on safety standards.
-Fire protection is a priority.
-Paper dust is highly combustible, leading to the risk of dust explosions at manufacturing facilities.
-Operators of a paper pulp mill in eastern Canada recognized that their facility needed enhanced fire protection.
-The existing system consisted of a vertical turbine pump however facility managers were looking for more comprehensive protection that would meet the future demands of the mill and the peace of mind that it would bring.
+The pulp and paper market, valued at USD519 billion in 2019, is projected to reach USD680 billion by 2027.
+With this rapid growth, safety standards, particularly fire protection, have become a priority.
+Paper dust, a byproduct of the manufacturing process, is highly combustible, leading to the risk of dust explosions at manufacturing facilities.
+A paper pulp mill in eastern Canada recognized the need for enhanced fire protection at their facility.
+The existing system, a vertical turbine pump, was insufficient.
+The facility managers sought a more comprehensive solution that would meet the future demands of the mill and provide peace of mind.